 At Centennial Dental Center, we love helping you smile wider and brighter.
 We believe that your smile reflects your inner self; at least it should.
 If you are struggling with dullness or discoloration, you may not smile as widely and freely as you would like.
 We can help!
-The Boise, ID dentist Scott Wright and the team at Centennial Dental Center loves helping our patients feel great about their smile.
-We offer professional at home teeth whitening that can give you a more confident and inviting smile without having to constantly visit your dentist.
+Boise, ID dentist Jon Koeltl and the team at Centennial Dental Center love helping our patients feel great about their smile.
+We offer professional, at-home teeth whitening that can give you a more confident and inviting smile without having to constantly visit your dentist.
 We help you to improve your smile in the comfort of your own home.

 Adults of all ages are excellent candidates for teeth whitening treatment.
 Most of the discoloration we see is caused by external factors; smoking, or foods and beverages that are consumed on a regular basis.
 There is a straightforward reason for this . . .